-First, to test whether the entire set of acoustic features could collectively provide insight into state happiness, we predicted within-person-centered state happiness reports from each of the 17 acoustic factors that we used as predictor variables in our machine learning models, using multilevel modeling to account for the fact that state happiness reports were nested within days (i.e., participants made one state happiness report each day, which corresponded to up to two audio recordings made at the same experience-sampling assessment), which were nested within participants.
-We compared a baseline model (i.e., which included only a random intercept as well as a fixed and random slope to account for any possible effect of the day on which each recording was completed) with an acoustic model (i.e., in which the 17 acoustic factors were added to the baseline model as predictors).
-To index model fit, we used the AIC, which penalizes more complex models and for which smaller values indicate better fit; the AIC for the acoustic model (8,133.5) was higher than for the baseline model (8,001.4) This result therefore suggests that acoustic factors did not improve our ability to predict state happiness.
-To provide an estimate of effect size, we calculated approximate $R^2$ , a statistic that reflects the proportion of reduction in the residual variance between the baseline and acoustic model (LaHuis, Hartman, Hakoyama, & Clark, 2014).
-Residual variance was $\sigma^2 = .398$ in the baseline model and $\sigma^2 = .397$ in the acoustic model, indicating that adding acoustic features to the model reduced residual variance by only .002 percent.
+First, to test whether the entire set of acoustic features could collectively provide insight into state happiness, we predicted within-person-centered state happiness reports from the 17 acoustic factors that we used as predictor variables in our machine learning models, using multilevel modeling to account for the fact that state happiness reports were nested within days (i.e., participants made one state happiness report each day, which corresponded to up to two audio recordings made at the same experience-sampling assessment), and days were nested within participants.
+We compared a baseline model (i.e., that included only a random intercept as well as a fixed and random slope to account for any possible effect of the day on which each recording was completed) with an acoustic model (i.e., in which the 17 acoustic factors were added to the baseline model as predictors).
+To index model fit, we used the Akaike's Information Criterion (AIC), which penalizes more complex models and for which smaller values indicate better fit; the AIC for the acoustic model (8,133.5) was higher than for the baseline model (8,001.4), This result suggests that acoustic factors did not improve our ability to predict state happiness.
+To provide an estimate of effect size, we calculated approximate R^2 , a statistic that reflects the proportion of reduction in the residual variance between the baseline and acoustic model (LaHuis, Hartman, Hakoyama, & Clark, 2014).
+Residual variance was $\sigma^2 = .398$ in the baseline model and $\sigma^2 = .397$ in the acoustic model, indicating that adding acoustic features to the model reduced residual variance by only .002%.

-Next, to test whether individual acoustic features were predictive of state happiness, we computed the bivariate correlations between scores on each of the 88 acoustic features and within-person-centered state happiness reports.
-These correlations were very weak (average absolute value: r = .02, SD = .02; Range = -.06 to .05; see Table S6).
-When applying a Bonferroni correction to account for the large number of correlations we tested ( $\alpha = .05/88 = .0006$ ), only one of these 88 correlations remained significant, even though with our large sample size any correlation greater than |.054| was significant.
+Next, to test whether individual acoustic features were predictive of state happiness, we computed the bivariate correlations between scores on each of the 88 acoustic features and withinperson-centered state happiness reports.
+These correlations were very weak (average absolute value: r = .02, SD = .02; range = -.06to .05; see Table 6 of the online supplemental material).
+When applying a Bonferroni correction to account for the large number of correlations we tested ($\alpha = .05/88 = .0006$), only one of these 88 correlations remained significant, even though with our large sample size any correlation greater than 1.0541 was significant.
 This single significant correlation was between mean momentary happiness and mean jitter (i.e., the extent to which pitch fluctuates in consecutive speech periods; r = -.06, p = .0004).
-The strongest predictors of momentary happiness were mean jitter, mean mel-frequency cepstral coefficient 1 (r = .05), and seven features with absolute value correlations of r = .04 (e.g., standard deviation of pitch, standard deviation of jitter, harmonics-to-noise ratio).
+The strongest predictors of momentary happiness were mean jitter, mean mel-frequency cepstral coefficient 1 (r = .05), and seven features with absolute value correlations of r = .04 (e.g., SD of pitch, SD of jitter, and harmonics-tonoise ratio).

-Together, these results suggest that conventional multi-level regression and correlational analyses involving the total set of acoustic features, as well as individual acoustic features, provide almost no insight into the link between vocal acoustics and state happiness, indicating that our failure to find substantial predictive accuracy when using machine learning algorithms was not due to a limitation inherent to this type of analysis.
+Together, these results suggest that conventional multilevel regression and correlational analyses involving the total set of acoustic features, as well as individual acoustic features, provide almost no insight into the link between vocal acoustics and state happiness, indicating that our failure to find substantial predictive accuracy when using machine learning algorithms was not because of a limitation inherent to this type of analysis.